CodeWithJV/holochain-challenge-4/README.md

 <summary>
 Tip!
 </summary>
 After each scaffold, you should read through the generated content to more deeply understand what the scaffold is actually creating.
+A lot of it will look familiar from earlier challenges.
 </details>

 #### 4. Run `hc scaffold entry-type`

 - Entry type name: `room`
+- Field name: `name`
 - Which fields should the entry contain? `String`
-- Field name: `name`
 - Should this field be visible in the UI? `n`
   - Normally you'd choose yes, but in this instance we've created the frontend for you
 - Add another field to the entry? `y`
-- Fild name: `creator`
+- Field name: `creator`
 - Choose field type: `AgentPubKey`
 - Should a link from the AgentPubKey provided in this field also be created when entries of this type are created? `y`
   - Choosing this option will mean a link is created from the Creator Agent to the room in the DHT
 - Which role does this agent play in the relationship? `creator`
 - Field name: `creator`
 - Add another field to the entry? `n`
+- Confirm the fields are correct and hit 'Confirm'
 - Which CRUD functions should be scaffolded? - Untick both Update, and Delete options

 #### 5. Run `hc scaffold collection`